About the Chapter

 In the years since its founding, Phi Beta Kappa has established itself as the oldest and most prestigious honors society in America, and as a leading advocate for the liberal arts and sciences.
 More details about the society, its founding, activities, and ideals, can be found at the national Phi Beta Kappa Society web site.

 The James Madison University chapter of Phi Beta Kappa was established in spring 2010 as the Xi of Virginia chapter.
 (Xi is the 14th letter of the Greek alphabet and the JMU chapter is the 14th chapter of Phi Beta Kappa established in Virginia.)
-You may watch a video documenting the chapter installation ceremony.
 The JMU chapter works to promote scholarship at JMU by recognizing outstanding students with nomination to membership in the society, and working in other ways to support and honor intellectual achievement.